 One-to-one and small group Photography Workshops

-During the last year I’ve run a number of photography workshops at Hatfield Forest for the National Trust.
+During the last couple of years I’ve run a number of photography workshops at Hatfield Forest for the National Trust.
 These have proved to be very popular and it’s been a pleasure to help others to take better photographs.
 While Hatfield Forest is a beautiful location, I’m aware that landscape and nature photography isn’t everyone’s thing.

 I’m pleased to announce that I’m also now able to offer workshops on a more flexible basis in other locations.